getodk/docs/src/collect-adb.rst

 .. note::

+  The target path on the phone
-  Path on the phone must include the file name and not just the folder name
+  (the last part of the command) must include the file name.

 .. _deleting-forms-with-adb: